 - Bake for 30 minutes at 350 degrees.

-My gram always says, “Shepherd’s Pie is a staple kind of food.”
+My gram would always say, “Shepherd’s Pie is a staple kind of food.”
 She said she made it all the time when her kids were little because it was affordable and filled them up.
-I kind of agree with her ;).
+I kind of agree with her.
+If you need an inexpensive meal that feeds a lot of people, this is a great recipe.

 I would love to hear who has another recipe version of Shepherd’s Pie on hand.
 Sometimes changing the recipe around is fun and I am always looking for alternative ideas.
 Leave your recipe ideas in the comment section below!